 “Never underestimate the difference one person can make in the world.
 Every purchase matters.”

-In a new project to feature fair trade lifestyle voices in our online community, I’m here to share with you the delightful person that is Lisa of @purpose_dignity_fairtrade.
+In a continuing project to feature fair trade lifestyle voices in our online community, I’m here to share with you the delightful person that is Lisa of @purpose_dignity_fairtrade.
 It has been wonderful to talk with her, and hear the insights she has into current issues and her part to play in changing the world.